deutschebank/fluxnova-docs-manual/content/_index.md

 ---

-Welcome to the Flowave Manual!
-Flowave is a light-weight, open-source platform for Business Process Management.
-The Manual introduces key concepts in Flowave, provides installation procedures as well as a comprehensive reference section.
+Welcome to the Fluxnova Manual!
+Fluxnova is a light-weight, open-source platform for Business Process Management.
+The Manual introduces key concepts in Fluxnova, provides installation procedures as well as a comprehensive reference section.

 ## Getting Started

-The Guide [Get started with Flowave](/get-started/quick-start/) is the quickest and easiest way to get up and running with Flowave.
+The Guide [Get started with Fluxnova](/get-started/quick-start/) is the quickest and easiest way to get up and running with Fluxnova.
 Alternatives include:

 <div class="row">
   <div class="col-xs-6 col-md-4">